Slugger70/tutorials/docs/modules/velvet/index.md

 Open a new tab or window on your web browser.
 Use Firefox or Chrome - please don’t use Internet Explorer or Safari.

-In the address bar, type in the address of your galaxy server, e.g. [Galaxy-Mel](https://galaxy-mel.genome.edu.au/galaxy/).
+In the address bar, type in the address of your galaxy server, e.g. [Galaxy Australia](https://usegalaxy.org.au).

 ![Galaxy URL](images/galaxy_address_bar.png)